YelloNox/YouTube-UnBlock/README.md

 >Note: I did not create any of the [Custom Sources](https://github.com/YelloNolo/YouTube-UnBlock/tree/main#custom-sources) nor do I have any affiliations with them, I only redirect all links on "youtube.com".

 >This script does not block ads, it only removes the block.
-I reccommend [uBlock Origin](https://github.com/gorhill/uBlock) and [Decentraleyes](https://chrome.google.com/webstore/detail/decentraleyes/ldpochfccmkkmhdbclfhpagapcfdljkj).
-I also reccommend [AdGuard](https://www.adguard.com/en/) if you have the resources.
+I Recommend [uBlock Origin](https://github.com/gorhill/uBlock) and [Decentraleyes](https://chrome.google.com/webstore/detail/decentraleyes/ldpochfccmkkmhdbclfhpagapcfdljkj).
+I also Recommend [AdGuard](https://www.adguard.com/en/) if you have the resources.

 <br>

-## Github Install
+## GitHub Install
-1. Install [Tampermonkey](https://www.tampermonkey.net/), [Greasemonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/) or any other userscript manager.
+1. Install [Tampermonkey](https://www.tampermonkey.net/), [Greasemonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/) or any other user script manager.
 2. Open the script: "[YouTube-DeBlock.user.js](/YouTube-DeBlock.user.js)"
-3. Click the "Raw" button at the top right of the page, this should prompt the userscript install page.
+3. Click the "Raw" button at the top right of the page, this should prompt the user script install page.

 ## Greasy Fork Install
-1. Install [Tampermonkey](https://www.tampermonkey.net/), [Greasemonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/) or any other userscript manager.
+1. Install [Tampermonkey](https://www.tampermonkey.net/), [Greasemonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/) or any other user script manager.
 2. Click install on the Greasy Fork webpage: [YouTube DeBlock](https://greasyfork.org/en/scripts/477098-youtube-deblock)

 Pros
 ---
 - No Blockers
+- No Ads
 - Access to:
   - Comments
   - Likes
   - Playlists
   - Recommendations
 - Stays on YouTube
+- Full-Screen (YouTube Embed Only)
+- The YouTube Embed source will track watch history

 Cons
 ---
-- Only unblocked videos will be added to YouTube history, with an [exception](#exceptions).
-- Full-Screen Broken
-- The current version has some bugs
+- Minor Bugs (Reload the Frame or Page)

 ## Exceptions
 This script will not run if a block is not detected.
-Meaning, videos without blocks will be added to history.
+If no block appears, YouTube continues as normal.

 # Custom Sources
 - [yout-ube.com](https://yout-ube.com)
 - [nsfwyoutube.com](https://nsfwyoutube.com) - Fix coming soon
-- Reccommend Some More to [Issues](https://github.com/YelloNolo/YouTube-UnBlock/issues/3)
+- Recommend Some More to [Issues](https://github.com/YelloNolo/YouTube-UnBlock/issues/3)

 ## Issues?
-If there are any issues or you have a suggestion, please feel free to [open an issue](https://github.com/YelloNolo/YouTube-UnBlock/issues).
+If there are any issues, or you have a suggestion, please feel free to [open an issue](https://github.com/YelloNolo/YouTube-UnBlock/issues).
 I appreciate the feedback!

 ## Other Locations
 You can currently find the script in: